xrl1/xrl1.github.io/_posts/2022-01-05-Leveraging-LD_AUDIT.md

 This was genuinely fascinating for me because up until then, the most commonly used technique was using `LD_PRELOAD` for library preloading, and `LD_AUDIT` was unknown

-I managed to both create a rootkit - by hijacking library calls, and also defending against `LD_PRELOAD` - by blocking its loading
+I managed to both create a rootkit - by hijacking library calls, and also defend against `LD_PRELOAD` - by blocking its loading

 As those are unheard-of techniques in the Linux cyber-security community, I wrote a blog post about it through my employer, SentinelOne, and you can read all about it there 🙂